cicirello/core/README.md

 and [JavaPermutationTools](https://github.com/cicirello/JavaPermutationTools),
 as well as various applications that use those libraries.

 ## Java 17+

-We currently support Java 17+.
+The org.cicirello.core currently supports Java 17+.
 See the following table for mapping between library version and minimum supported Java version.

 | version | Java requirements |